 Your Dad is Jewish but your Mom isn't?
 Cool.

 What?
-Jews make up just 2% of the population?
+Jews make up less than 2% of the population in the U.S.?
 Yeah, we were surprised too.

 Being part of a Jewish community of some kind will help you feel part of something bigger than yourself.
 We know it’s a broad statement but trust us on this.
 Almost everyone wants meaning and community in their lives, right?
 Why do you think people get so passionate about Tough Mudders, CrossFit, Soul Cycle, a million kinds of yoga, walk-a-thons, motivational speakers, fraternities, meditation, therapy, football teams, etc.?
 It’s because when people are bettering their souls and/or feel like they are part of something, even if it’s running through mud together, they feel somehow bigger than themselves!
 And it can be exhilarating.
 Judaism is that.
 We challenge anyone to find a more time-tested belief system that can help you through birth, death and everything in between.